Bella Bixby: Portland Thorns FC, 2018–

 Bixby makes a save in the 2022 NWSL Championship en-route to posting a clean sheet.

 Bixby was injured for most of her first year with Portland and was forced to miss most of the year after suffering a wrist injury while on loan in Germany.
 She then spent part of 2019 on loan in Israel.

 Bixby made her professional debut for the Thorns on June 27, 2020, in the 2020 NWSL Challenge Cup, a 2–1 loss to the North Carolina Courage.
 After posting two clean sheets in her first four games for the club, she suffered an ACL injury that forced her to miss the rest of the Challenge Cup.

 In July 2021, Bixby set the NWSL record for most shutout minutes to start an NWSL regular-season career, starting the 2021 NWSL season with 269 consecutive shutout minutes across her first three games, becoming the third goalkeeper in the league's history to post back-to-back clean sheets in their regular season debuts.
 She won the Save of the Week Award for the first week of August 2021.
 She was one of three finalists for NWSL Goalkeeper of the Year for the 2021 season.

 Prior to the 2022 season, Thorns FC signed Bixby to a three-year contract extension.
 In 2022, Bixby registered a total of 74 saves and 11 shutouts in 26 appearances across the 2022 NWSL Challenge Cup, regular season, and playoffs, including a 2–0 shutout win against Kansas City Current in the 2022 NWSL championship match.
 Her 10 regular- and post-season shutouts led all NWSL goalkeepers, and her 0.96 average goals conceded per match trailed only Phallon Tullis-Joyce.

 On April 29, 2023, Bixby scored the game-tying goal in stoppage time in a home match against Angel City FC, securing a 3–3 draw.
 It was just the second goal ever scored by a keeper in NWSL history (the first was also scored by a Thorns keeper, Michelle Betos, in 2015).

 Due to her maternity leave, Bixby did not play for Thorns FC in 2024.
 Prior to the 2025 NWSL season, the club extended Bixby's contract through an additional season with an option.

+On June 21, 2025, Bixby reached her 27th career clean sheet for the Thorns, breaking the club record which had previously been held by AD Franch.

+On January 31, 2026, it was announced that Bixby had been placed on the season ending injury list for the 2026 season after having sustained an ACL tear during the Thorns' preseason training in Santa Barbara.